 One of the easiest ways to lower the premiums is by taking a certified training course.
 After passing the course, you will earn a certification that will help reduce the rate of your premiums.
 You will need to check with your insurance company to see what training courses and certifications are recognized as ones that will lower your monthly payments before you take the course.

-Check with your insurance company to see if they offer any other specific discounts for your motorcycle insurance.
-You may be surprised to find discounts that you otherwise might not notice.
+Check with your insurance company to see if they offer any other discounts for motorcycle insurance.
+You may be surprised to find discounts that you otherwise might overlook.
 Start with your insurance company’s website and then call the agent to see if any discounts might be available for your insurance coverage.

 - Paying Annually